 Best Photo Album of 2021

 This Ywlake 4X6 Album has a beautiful leather binding and front cover photo insert.
-The front cover photo insert is well designed and constructed, and there is minimal movement once you have chosen your album cover.
-The rest of the book fits five photos per page and conveniently offers both vertical and horizontal photo positions on each page.
+The front insert is well designed and constructed, keeping your cover photo secure once you have chosen and placed it.
+The inside of the album accomodates five photos per page and conveniently offers both vertical and horizontal photo positions on each page.
 We loved that the plastic photo sleeves did not tear easily and that the photos, once inserted, were fairly secure.

 Although the Ywlake 4X6 Album held the photos in place, for the most part, some photos did slip loose with some shaking, although most stayed in place when just flipping through the album.
-The biggest downside to this product is that it doesn't fit on a standard 12" tall bookshelf.
+Our main gripe with this product is that it doesn't fit on a standard 12" tall bookshelf.
 It also lacked room for notes next to the photos.
 However, this gives the album a nice aesthetic while flipping through since it has a larger photo capacity and there is no unused space.

 One thing to watch out for when purchasing a book or album with a fabric cover is that the material can potentially stain.
 This is very much true for the Pioneer Fabric Frame Cover which arrived for us with a small stain on the back.
 That is probably why it comes with a protective plastic cover.
 Another thing to keep in mind with this particular product is that the photo sleeves are glued directly to the paper on each page and tear easily as a result.

 The Totocan Self Adhesive comes in a fancy red box and has decorative leather binding.
-This album also has the added benefit of a scrapbook-style layout.
-This means that you can place the photos or other keepsakes any which way you want.
+This album also has the added benefit of a scrapbook-style layout, allowing you to place photos or other keepsakes in any configuration you'd like.
 You can even add little notes under the photos or paste in a greeting card.
-The versatility of this product impressed us.
-And the pages in this album are nice and big and can fit up to four photos each.
+We were impressed by this album's versatility, and love that the pages in this album are large and can fit up to four photos each.

-Unfortunately, the pages in the Totocan Self Adhesive are not removable, and more can't be added, which wouldn't be such a big deal if there were more pages, to begin with.
+Unfortunately, the pages in the Totocan Self Adhesive are not removable, and you can't add more, which wouldn't be a huge deal if there were more pages to begin with.
 There are only 28 pages in the model that we tested, and if you're not cramming four photos on every page, this doesn't leave space for a lot of photos.
 There are other options available with more pages, which would increase the size of the book but also increase your photo capacity.
 This album is already so large that it doesn't fit in on a standard one-foot tall shelf.

 The Pioneer Leather BookBound has a sturdy build and a classic and sleek look that would fit in any home.
 This product fits three horizontal pictures per page and includes a memo section next to each photo slot.
 Once the photos are in place, they aren't going to be shaken out and won't come out unless you remove them.